 If you don’t want a site, make sure that Enable Group Site is left unchecked and click Next Step to go on to the next screen.

 If you do want a site, confirm that Enable Group Site is checked.
 Then decide whether you want to use one of your own sites or make a new one.
 If you use a site you’ve already made, select it from the drop-down list.
 If you decide to create a new site for your group, make sure that Or, create a new site is checked.
-For a step-by-step guide to creating a group site, click here.
+For more information, see the step-by-step guide to creating a group site.

-Next you want to think about who will be allowed to write on your group site.
-Humanities Commons allows a variety of options.
-The Member Options section lets you set how your site will work:
+Next you want to think about who will be allowed to write on your group site. the Commons allows a variety of options.
+The Member Options section lets you set how your site will work.

 If Enable Member Posting is checked, other people in your group will be able to write posts on your group site.
 If it’s not checked, you’re the only person who can write posts.
 Choose the setting that you’d like.
 Below that, you can define roles for group members using your site.
-The defaults are probably fine for now, but you can read more about these roles here.
+You can read more about these roles here.

 Now you need to decide if your group will have a discussion board.
 The discussion feature lets people post topics and respond to them.
 This feature is a good way to get responses from a group.
 It can also serve the function that a Listserv might, since users can receive e-mails when fellow members post to the board (see the discussion about “e-mail subscriptions”above).

 Here you’re asked whether you want to have Docs for your group.
 Docs is a little like Google Docs; it provides a platform to easily edit text files collaboratively.
 You can also use docs to upload files, comment on files, and organize them into folders.
-You can read more about using Docs here.
+You can read more in the Using Files and Docs guide.
 If you opt to have Docs, you can also set who’s allowed to make documents in your group; the default is that any member in your group can create them.

 Finally, you’re asked to invite people to your new group.